WaffleInvoice Blog

 2. Square Invoices

-What handymen love: Free to send, recognized brand, Square card readers integrate if you take in-person payments.
+What handymen love: free to send, a name people know, and Square card readers that slot in if you also take in-person taps.

-What to know: Card processing is 3.3% + $0.30 (online) or 2.6% + $0.10 (in-person), slightly higher than Stripe direct.
-Recurring invoices require the Plus tier at $20/month.
-Materials and labor breakdowns feel less natural than service-focused tools.
+What to know: card processing runs 3.3% + $0.30 online or 2.6% + $0.10 in person, a touch above Stripe direct.
+Recurring invoices need the Plus tier at $20/month, and the materials-plus-labor breakdowns feel a little less natural than they do on a service-first tool.

 Pricing: Free invoices, Plus at $20/month for recurring and advanced features.